n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 ###
 ### create the local image by OPENING a NEW VS CODE TERMINAL WINDOW and paste in the docker image build code below.
-### Note: node4demo refers to a DockerHub account that already exists, php-app refers to the application and my-name-here is a tag for this application.
-### the dot refers to the current directory (assuming the current directory has th app code and Docker file
+### node4demo refers to a DockerHub account that already exists, php-app refers to the application and my-name-here is a tag for this application.
+The dot refers ### to the current directory (assuming the current directory has th app code and Docker file

 docker image build . -t node4demo/php-app:my-name-here